Street Food in Prague

-Spring potatoes isn't wildly popular in Prague, but we found it at one cart and felt we should try it because it looked good!
+Spring potatoes isn't wildly popular in Prague, but I found it at one cart and felt I should try it because it looked good!
 It's a plate of potatoes cut and fried in cubes topped with peppers, green onions, and sour cream.
 Simple, but divine!

 5. Trdelník Zmrzlina & Slehacka

 Trdelnik is one of my favorite treats in Prague!
 Trdelnik is a traditional Slovak cake-like sweet.
 It's made with dough that's been coated in sugar and a walnut mixture, then put on a long spindle over a fire for roasting.
 The outside gets crispy, but the inside stays soft.
 It's possible to enjoy trdelnik on it's own, or you can add stuff to it!
 You can get nutella smeared on the inside or you can get ice cream with cream on top or other toppings!
 You also have the option for all of the above!
 I went for the best option: ice cream with cream, of course!
 And yes, it was perfection.